The diverse nature of spiral arms in the Auriga Superstars cosmological hydrodynamic simulations: Results

-The right column of Fig.~\ref{fig:spectrogramall} shows an example of a weakly barred galaxy with an extended disc (halo 6) during an undisturbed period of evolution.
+The right column of Fig.~\ref{fig:spectrogramall} shows an example of the weakly barred galaxy, halo 6 (the Fourier amplitude of the bar at this time is $\sim 0.3$\footnote{Following \citet{Fragkoudi2025}, we consider the Fourier amplitude threshold qualifying a disc to be characterised as ``barred'' to be 0.25.
+As the Fourier amplitude of the bar in halo 6 lies just above this threshold, it is described as weakly barred.}) during an undisturbed period of evolution.
 The lower-right panel shows a clear but broken spiral structure extending out to radii of $\sim20$ kpc.
 The upper-right panel shows the $m=2$ spectrogram, which exhibits a more complex structure than those of halos 25 and 18: power is clustered along the ILR for the radial range $\sim 5$-$12$ kpc and $\sim 17$-$20$ kpc (indicating kinematic density waves at these radii); however, for radii $\sim 12$-$17$ kpc, the power clusters along the circular rotation curve.
 This spectrogram therefore suggests that kinematic density waves and dynamic spirals exist contemporaneously during this time window, wherein the latter overtake the former.
 This behaviour could explain the broken spiral appearance in the lower-right panel of Fig.~\ref{fig:spectrogramall}.
 We will analyse the evolution of spiral arms in this halo in Section.~\ref{sec:evolution} below.

-In summary, Fig.~\ref{fig:spectrogramall} shows that there is a range of spiral arm types present in the \auriga \superstars simulations at late times: our chosen examples\footnote{The examples shown are broadly representative of the spiral arm types in the suite; most simulations are of the more flocculent type highlighted in halo 6} show that a strong tidal interaction and a strong bar lead to pattern speed profiles consistent with kinematic density waves and manifold spirals, respectively.
+In summary, Fig.~\ref{fig:spectrogramall} shows that there is a range of spiral arm types present in the \auriga \superstars simulations at late times: our chosen examples\footnote{The examples shown are broadly representative of the spiral arm types in the suite; most simulations are of the more flocculent type highlighted in halo 6.} show that a strong tidal interaction and a strong bar lead to pattern speed profiles consistent with kinematic density waves and manifold spirals, respectively.
 Our third example has neither a strong tidal interaction nor a strong bar, and exhibits a complex spiral pattern speed profile that may mean that more than one type of spiral structure is present in the time window in question.
 We also note that the amplitude of the spirals in the strong tidal interaction case (halo 25) is far stronger than the amplitude of spirals in the other cases (this is particularly evident in the lower panels of Fig.~\ref{fig:spectrogramall}).